Fluffy Blueberry Pancakes Recipe (Easy!)

 Other Breakfast Recipes You’ll Love on Tastefully Grace!

-Fluffy Blueberry Pancakes (in 20 Minutes!)
+Fluffy Blueberry Pancakes Recipe (Easy!)

 A fluffy blueberry pancake breakfast in just 20 minutes (while still in your PJs) is the best kind of morning.
 Once you know how to make blueberry pancakes from scratch, you’ll never go back to store-bought mix again!

-Prep Time: 15 minutes
+Prep: 15 minutes

-Cook Time: 5 minutes
+Cook: 5 minutes

-Total Time: 20 minutes
+Total: 20 minutes

 Servings: 7 medium pancakes